 Apple’s released an iPadOS 13.3.1 update for iPad, iPad Pro, iPad Air, and iPad mini

-iPadOS 13.3.1 is another maintenance upgrade (x.x) for iPadOS and it brings under-the-hood improvements to the the operating system.
+iPadOS 13.3.1 is a maintenance upgrade (x.x) for iPadOS and it brings under-the-hood improvements to the the operating system.

 If your iPad is running on iPadOS 13.3 you’ll see the smallest download size and the shortest list of changes.
 If your tablet is currently running iPadOS 13.2.3 or an older version of iPadOS, your iPadOS 13.3.1 update will be more substantial because the changes from the updates you skipped are baked into your upgrade.